 The September Daring Bakers’ challenge was brought to us by Lucie from ChezLucie.
 She challenged us to make a true Czech treat –Kolaches!

->

-> It was a tough challenge, but easier than last month’s challenge.
-It’s a traditional Czech dessert – not too sweet.
+It was a tough challenge, but easier than last month’s challenge.
+This Prague Kolach Recipe consists of a traditional Czech dessert – not too sweet.
 It’s a good breakfast pastry.

->

-> Adapted from Roman Vaněk: Kouzlo kuchyně Čech a Moravy (Magic of Bohemian and Moravian Cuisine)
+Adapted from Roman Vaněk: Kouzlo kuchyně Čech a Moravy (Magic of Bohemian and Moravian Cuisine)

 2 tsp. yeast